 The Audit and Compliance Committee (the Audit Committee) consists of Messrs.
-Blaine, Dittmar, Holland, Izard, Wells and Wright, none of whom are employees of the Company.
-The Committee is authorized by the Board to provide independent oversight with respect to the independent audit; to monitor the Company's accounting practices, procedures and policies and financial reporting processes, compliance of the Company's consolidated financial statements and internal controls with federal and state banking and securities regulatory requirements; and to evaluate the Company's system of internal controls, internal audit function (whether outsourced or conducted inhouse), and related areas.
+Dittmar, Holland, Wells and Wright, none of whom are employees of the Company.
+The Committee is authorized by the Board to: (A) provide independent oversight with respect to the independent audit; (B) monitor the Company's (i) accounting practices, procedures and policies, (ii) financial reporting processes, and (iii) compliance of the Company's consolidated financial statements and internal controls with federal and state banking and securities regulatory requirements; and (C) evaluate the Company's system of internal controls, internal audit function (whether outsourced or conducted inhouse), and related areas.

 The Audit Committee has reviewed and discussed the audited consolidated financial statements with management.
 The Audit Committee has also reviewed and discussed with Yount, Hyde & Barbour, P.C., independent auditors, the matters required to be discussed by applicable Public Company Accounting Oversight Board ("PCAOB") standards.
-The Audit Committee has received the written disclosures and the letter from the independent auditors required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit and Compliance Committee concerning independence and has discussed with the independent auditors the independence of the firm.
+The Audit Committee has received the written disclosures and the letter from the independent auditors required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence and has discussed with the independent auditors the independence of the firm.

-Based on the review and discussions described above, the Audit Committee recommended to the Board of Directors of the Company that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015 for filing with the Securities and Exchange Commission.
+Based on the review and discussions described above, the Audit Committee recommended to the Board of Directors of the Company that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018 for filing with the Securities and Exchange Commission.

-William D. Dittmar, Jr., Chair Steven W. Blaine James T. Holland William Bolling Izard, Jr. Gregory L. Wells Bryan D. Wright
+William D. Dittmar, Jr., Chair James T. Holland Gregory L. Wells Bryan D. Wright